-A collaboration between the National Wildlife Federation, CT Forest and Parks Association, and the LEGO® Community Fund U.S.
+A collaboration between the National Wildlife Federation, Springfield Public Schools, the Connecticut Forest and Park Association, and the LEGO® Community Fund U.S.

-As part of the program, each of the schools participated in a day-long professional development training held at the CFPA headquarters.
-Educators learned about the ecology and habitat needs of pollinators, plant and pollinator relationships, learned to assess their own school grounds for wildlife habitat and develop a plan of action for their Monarch Recovery Gardens.
-As well they were introduced to NWF’s Eco-Schools USA and Schoolyard Habitats® programs which will provide them with a guiding framework and resources to implement the program at their schools.
-Educators were armed and ready with resources and knowledge to go back to their schools and engage their students in Monarch recovery.
+As part of the program, each of the schools participated in a day-long professional development training held at the Environmental Center for Our Schools (ECOS) headquarters in Springfield.
+Educators learned about the ecology and habitat needs of pollinators, plant and pollinator relationships, how to assess their own school grounds for wildlife habitat, and how to develop a plan of action for their Monarch Recovery Gardens.
+They were also introduced to the National Wildlife Federation’s Eco-Schools USA and Schoolyard Habitats® programs, which will provide them with a guiding framework and resources to implement the program at their schools.
+Educators were armed and ready with resources and knowledge to go back to their schools and engage their students in monarch recovery.
 Schools also received a $500 action grant to be used in the development of their gardens.

-Under this program, NWF and CFPA have also recruited and trained a cadre of NWF Habitat Steward volunteers to help support the schools in the development and maintenance of their gardens, as well as the use of the gardens as outdoor classrooms.
-These volunteers participated in 24 hours of training held over 4 different sessions.
-The LEGO Community Fund U.S. will also support the program with a number of employee based volunteers who will work with the schools in the fall and engage with students through hands-on based activities and garden related programming.
+The LEGO Community Fund U.S. will also support the program with a number of employee-based volunteers who will work with the schools in the fall and engage with students through hands-on activities and garden-related programming.

-CREC Academy of Aerospace and Engineering in Windsor, CT is participating in the Monarch Mission Program.
-This spring they were able to plant three pollinator gardens on the campus, including over 30 milkweed plants they received from Monarch Watch as well seedlings that the students raised in their classrooms.
-As part of the Eco-Schools process they also integrated the community into their program by working with local businesses that helped to support their efforts by donating topsoil, compost and additional perennials.
+CREC Academy of Aerospace and Engineering in Windsor, Connecticut, is participating in the Monarch Mission Program.
+Last spring they were able to plant three pollinator gardens on the campus, including over 30 milkweed plants they received from Monarch Watch, as well seedlings that the students raised in their classrooms.
+As part of the Eco-Schools process they also integrated the community into their program by working with local businesses that helped to support their efforts by donating topsoil, compost, and additional perennials.

-To learn more about the Monarch Butterfly and how your school can get involved visit NWF’s Eco-School USA program Monarch Resources Page.
+To learn more about the monarch butterfly and how your school can get involved, visit Eco-School USA's Monarch Recovery page.

 You don't have to travel far to join us for an event.
 Attend an upcoming event with one of our regional centers.